aaronlmathis/gosight-server/docs/internal/bootstrap/README.md

 GoSight is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with GoSight.
 If not, see https://www.gnu.org/licenses/.

-Package bootstrap initializes the GoSight server.
-It sets up the logging, metric index, log store, metric store, data store, agent tracker, meta tracker, websocket hub, user store, event store, rule store, emitter/alert manager, evaluator, and authentication providers.
-It loads these components into a SystemContext and returns an error if any of the components fail to initialize.

 ## Index